HTTP-RPC/Kilo/README.md

 The Java server implementation of WebRPC allows developers to build web RPC services in Java.
 It is distributed as a JAR file that includes the following classes:

 * _`vellum.webrpc`_
-    * `RPCService` - abstract base class for web RPC services
+    * `WebRPCService` - abstract base class for web RPC services
-    * `RPCServlet` - servlet that hosts web RPC services
+    * `WebRPCServlet` - servlet that hosts web RPC services
     * `Result` - abstract base class for custom result types
     * `Roles` - interface for determining user role membership
 * _`vellum.webrpc.sql`_